bridgeit-global/sanket/SIMPLE_CALENDAR_PLAN.md

 # Simple Calendar Module Plan for Back Office and Admin

+> **Update (Nov 2025):** The standalone Calendar module has been merged into the Daily Programme experience.
+The details below continue to describe the calendar capabilities now exposed via the Daily Programme module.

 ## Overview

 This document outlines a simplified calendar module implementation for the Anushakti Nagar voter analysis application, designed to support both back office and admin users with basic event management and scheduling capabilities.